 While my current findings show no evidence of a world getting madder, they do demonstrate a more effective system of mental illness labelling which has aided expansion beyond the asylum and been a great success for those associated with the ‘business of mental health’, including pharmaceutical companies, psychiatric professionals, insurance companies, and therapeutic enterprises.
 In the next phase of my research, I am hoping to perform fieldwork with mental health professionals themselves to understand how they justify their practices in the absence of scientific progress in the area.
 Understanding how mental health professionals rationalise their work is crucial in helping us make sense of how the credibility of this phantom global epidemic is maintained on a day-to-day level.

-Bruce Cohen is a senior lecturer in Sociology at the University of Auckland.
-His books include Mental Health User Narratives: New Perspectives on Illness and Recovery, Being Cultural and the Routledge International Handbook of Critical Mental Health.
+Bruce Cohen is a Senior Lecturer in Sociology at the University of Auckland.
+His books include Mental Health User Narratives: New Perspectives on Illness and Recovery.
+He is an expert in critical theories of psychiatry.

 Disclaimer: The ideas expressed in this article reflect the author’s views and not necessarily the views of The Big Q.

 Suicide Crisis Helpline: 0508 828 865 (0508 TAUTOKO) (available 24/7)